This is the first of two articles about my faith transition.

 So, being like Jesus became a litmus test for my life: if something led me to be more like Jesus, then it was probably good.
 If it didn’t lead me to be more like Jesus, then it probably wasn’t worth my time.
 In Mormon parlance, Jesus was the mark for me, and focusing on stuff that didn’t help me to become like him was looking beyond the mark.

-I soon discovered that my own religion, as a whole, looks beyond the mark.
+Over time, I slowly began to discover that my own religion, as a whole, was keeping me from the mark.

 While all of this was developing, I continued to practice my Mormon faith unwaveringly, which always includes a “calling” to volunteer time in the Church.